juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ### PV storage capacity {#storage-capacity}

-For now, JuiceFS CSI Driver doesn't support setting storage capacity for static PV. the storage specified under static PersistentVolume and its PersistentVolumeClaim is simply ignored, just use a reasonable size as placeholder (e.g. `100Gi`).
+For now, JuiceFS CSI Driver doesn't support setting storage capacity for static PersistentVolume. the storage specified under static PersistentVolume and its PersistentVolumeClaim is simply ignored, just use a reasonable size as placeholder (e.g. `100Gi`).

 ```yaml
 storageClassName: ""